By Saksham Dwivedi, CNLU

-(b) The assured should stand in some relationship, recognized by law, to that object, in consequence of which he either benefits by its preservation, or is prejudiced by its loss, or mishap thereto.
+(b) The assured should stand in some relationship, recognized by law, to that object, in consequence of which he either benefits by its preservation, or is prejudiced by its loss or mishap thereto.

 The insured must bear some relationship to the insured thing whereby s/he stands to benefit by its safety or be prejudiced by its loss or by incurring liability.
-That is to say, insurable interest exists where insured stands in a legal relationship to the property or otherwise stands to suffer loss as a result of its destruction.
+That is to say, insurable interest exists where insured stands in a legal relationship to the property or otherwise stand to suffer loss as a result of its destruction.

 The Indian Act does not profess to give an exhaustive definition of “insurable interest”.
 Nor is it possible to define the expression “insurable interest” exhaustively, but the general rule is clear that to constitute “interest” insurable against a peril, there must be an interest such that the peril would, by its proximate effect, cause damage to the assured.

 ATTACHMENT OF INTEREST

 Section 8 of the Indian Act of 1963, states in the following words when “interest” must attach: –